 Please note: extensive experience in the health service may contribute to your application if the above requirements are not fully met.

-If English is not your first language, you will also need an English Language qualification such as IELTS – 7.0 with no less than 7.0 in any band.
-Equivalent qualification can be accepted.
-If you have a UK degree or have lived in UK for some years we may require you to take IELTS to demonstrate you can achieve this standard.
+If English is not your first language, you will also need an English Language qualification such as IELTS – 7.5 cumulative, with no less than 7.0 in any band.
+If you have a UK degree or have lived in UK for some years we can require you to take IELTS to demonstrate you can achieve this standard.

 The International Student Advisory Service offers help and advice to international students.